urfolomeus/cthulhu/README.md

 Cthulhu is an application that helps with the character side of things in a game of Chaosium's Call of Cthulhu RPG.

 ## Features

 The following are features currently implemented:

-## Roadmap

-The following are features that may be developed in future (not an exhaustive list):

 ### Rolling